Corporate training games for the IT industry

 Corporate IT often defines itself by its technological excellence.
-Organisationally, there is a tendency towards working in silos of specialization, isolated from the business as a whole and even from each other.
+Organisationally, there is a tendency towards working in silos of specialisation, isolated from the business as a whole and even from each other.
 Acronyms and tech-speak are pervasive, not only forming a part of the identity of those in IT, but also serving to increase their isolation from their customers.
-For the organisation, this can translate into increased risk, sub-optimisation and missed potential.
+For the larger organisation, this can translate into increased risk, sub-optimisation and missed potential.

 Deliver an immersive game-based learning experience with Game-changing Insight

-As a trainer, you can leverage the content in our business simulations to allow your delegates to explore a broad swathe of IT management, its challenges, dependencies and contribution within the larger organization.
+As a trainer, you can leverage the content in our business strategy games to allow your delegates to explore a broad swathe of IT management, its challenges, dependencies and contribution within the larger organization.
 Using our unique business simulation games, in support of training, enables you to cover many parallel educational tracks simultaneously, fully contextualized by the simulations.

 The physical simulations not only offer a means to deliver and reinforce understanding, they also provide a vehicle for innovation and dynamic inter-personal exchanges.
 There are three business simulations to choose from, covering strategic management and planning, agile service management and optimized infrastructure and platform management, spanning the whole of corporate IT.

 Each business simulation game in the Total-IT collection, offers a coherent and complete experience whilst also complimenting the other games in the set.
 This means that the simulations can be experienced as a stand-alone session or as a course of three sessions exploring the complete breadth of corporate IT.

 Resources for trainers and players

 A mix of physical, digital and on-line resources make it easy to incorporate any of the Total-IT business strategy games into your existing or planned training sessions

 Digital resources are available for each business strategy game to help the trainer introduce the game, its goal and an overview of the available actions.